dryutsun/SEI-Project-OSU-Clone/README.md

 - Render a cursor or cursor indicator on the page.
 - Random spawning of circles that expand and contract their hitboxes over a set duration.
     - When clicked, they dissapear or flash.
-- If circles are clicked consecutively, your largest combo is displayed.
 - After a set amount of time, i.e. 1 minute, the game ends and the score is displayed.

 # STRETCH GOALS